What’s better than single candlestick patterns?

 This second candle “engulfs” the bearish candle.
 This means buyers are flexing their muscles and that there could be a strong up move after a recent downtrend or a period of consolidation.

 On the other hand, the Bearish Engulfing pattern is the opposite of the bullish pattern.This type of candlestick pattern occurs when the bullish candle is immediately followed by a bearish candle that completely “engulfs” it.

 Tweezer Bottoms and Tops

-This type of candlestick pattern are usually be spotted after an extended uptrend or downtrend, indicating that a reversal will soon occur.
+This type of candlestick pattern is usually spotted after an extended uptrend or downtrend, indicating that a reversal will soon occur.

 Notice how the candlestick formation looks just like a pair of tweezers!

-The shadows of the candlesticks should be of equal length.
+The shadows of the candlesticks should be of equal (or near-equal) length.

 Tweezer Tops should have the same highs, while Tweezer Bottoms should have the same lows.